 The Macular Society is extremely grateful for the support we receive from Trusts and Charitable Foundations.
 Our vital work simply would not be possible without this support.
-All of our income comes from donations, grants and membership fees: we do not receive any government or pharmaceutical industry funding.
+All of our income comes from donations, grants and membership fees: we do not receive any government funding.
 Please support our vital work, helping people with sight loss beat macular disease and maintain their independence and quality of life.
 You can also support our medical research fund to improve treatments and find a cure for macular conditions, the leading cause of sight loss in the UK.
 There are currently more than 600,000 people with late-stage macular degeneration in the UK.
 A staggering 70,000 people are newly diagnosed every year.

 We are the only UK national charity for people affected by macular disease.
 With more than 22,000 members, we provide a unique voice for people with macular conditions.
 Our fantastic network of 1,500 volunteers, many of whom have macular disease themselves, work to help others in their communities and across the UK to maintain their independence and quality of life as their sight deteriorates.

 How your Trust or Charitable Foundation can help